Loop layouts

 If padding is applied to the loop layout, a border style may be selected which will be applied to each instance of the embedded module in the loop layout.

-Sharing variables
+Share variables

 The interface configuration in loop layouts allows variable values to be shared across loop layout embedded modules.
 This may be useful to share something like the state of a selected object.
-In this use case, each embedded module has the ability to have an event set the value of the shared "selected object" variable, which can then be used in the parent module.
+In this use case, each embedded module has the ability to have an event set the value of the shared selected object variable, which can then be used in the parent module.

 Limitations